Dental Services: Helping Children Brush up on Oral Hygiene

 Many low-income children also can experience dental anxiety, especially if they aren’t accustomed to routine care.
 The dental team recommends building a rapport with children and using friendly terminology to reduce fear such as ‘vitamins’ and ‘cleaning and polishing.’

 According to reports, many families living in poverty visit federally qualified health clinics that accept Medicaid.
 While these clinics provide quality dental care, they also experience a high volume of patients – mainly patients who don’t have the ability to visit the dentist until they experience pain from a serious or chronic condition.

 “What amazes me is, young kids with chronic pain don’t usually realize what it’s like to be pain-free until after it’s fixed,” Alston said.

-To find solutions and promote healthy dental habits, more research into the effects of poor oral hygiene in low income families needs to be done.
-Through collaboration and knowledge sharing, the public and private sector can come together to teach the long-term value of dentistry.
+To find solutions and promote healthy dental habits, more research into the effects of poor oral hygiene in low-income families needs to be done.
+Through collaboration and knowledge sharing, the public and private sectors can come together to teach the long-term value of dentistry.

 “If you can touch a child’s life and make them gain an appreciation for dentistry and having a healthy mouth, they’ll start to place a high value on dental health that carries into adulthood,” Alston shared.